alcros33/MHW-Costume-Armor/README.md

 # MHW MK.
 Armor

 MK.
+Armor is a Monster Hunter World graphic program to customize the current armor equiped.

-Armor is a C++ graphic implementaion of the original [MHW Transmog](https://www.nexusmods.com/monsterhunterworld/mods/43) MOD based on a decompilation of it.
+It is a C++ implementaion of the original [MHW Transmog](https://www.nexusmods.com/monsterhunterworld/mods/43) MOD based on a decompilation of it.

 ## State of Development
 Memory reading working properly.